datagovuk/guidance/dgu_metadata_dumps.md

 Every night the dataset catalogue of data.gov.uk is recorded as files, so that they are available in bulk and a record of changes time is built-up.
 These files are themselves data, and are catalogued here: <https://data.gov.uk/dataset/data_gov_uk-datasets>

-There are two versions:
+There are three versions:

+* JSONL "v2" format - contains all properties of the datasets.
+Extras are given as a list of sets.
-* JSON format - contains every property of the datasets
+* JSON format - contains most properties of the datasets - all apart from qa, archiver and harvesting.
+No "organization" details - just "owner_id".
+Extras are given as a set.
-* CSV format - a zip of datasets.csv and resources.csv, which the main properties of each
+* CSV format - a zip of datasets.csv and resources.csv, with the main properties of each

 These files are big and so we provide some hints of a few ways to use them.

 ## Use Excel/LibreOffice to filter & sort

-datasets.csv opens in Excel or similar (give it a few seconds to load the 30k rows).
+datasets.csv opens in Excel or similar (give it a few seconds to load the 40k rows).

 Select the first row (click on the "1" on the left side) and then from the "Data" menu select "Filter" or "Autofilter" (LibreOffice has it under "Data \| Filter \| Autofilter").